Synonym(s)

 Clinical featuresThis section has been translated automatically.

-After an incubation period of 10-30 days after the tick bite, 60-90% of infected persons develop a roundish-oval, sharply edged, centrally fading, pale red or livid red erythema starting from a central, reddened spot or a reddish papule, which slowly expands centrifugally.
-With prolonged persistence, a ring-like structure develops due to central fading, often still revealing a central stinging reaction in the form of a red papule.
-Clinical variability is high, so that urticarial or highly red or stationary erythema or plaques may also appear.
+After an incubation period of 10-30 days following a tick bite, 60-90% of infected persons develop a roundish-oval, sharply edged, centrally pale, pale red or livid red erythema, which slowly expands centrifugally, starting from a central, reddened spot or a reddish papule.
+If the erythema persists for a longer period of time, a ring-like structure develops due to central fading, which often shows a central stitch reaction in the form of a red papule.
+The clinical variability is great, so that urticarial or highly red or stationary erythema or plaques may also appear.

-Spontaneous healing usually occurs after an average of 10 weeks; longer persistence and local recurrences are possible.
-There may be accompanying swelling of the lymph nodes, arthralgia, headache and flu-like impairment of the general condition.
+Spontaneous healing usually occurs after an average of 10 weeks, longer persistence and local recurrences are possible.
+May be accompanied by swelling of the lymph nodes, arthralgia, headaches and flu-like impairment of the general condition.

-In childhood, erythema chronicum migrans shows some clinical peculiarities: e.g. manifestations mainly in the head and neck region.
+In childhood, erythema chronicum migrans shows some clinical peculiarities: e.g. manifestations mainly in the head and neck area.
 Uncharacteristic, transient erythema may occur on the face.

-Multilocular erythema migrans: Multiple occurrences of erythema migrans were observed in 10% of cases in a larger Italian study and are considered a sign of disseminated early infection of Lyme disease.
+Multilocular erythema migrans: Multiple occurrence of erythema migrans was observed in 10% of cases in a large Italian study and is considered a sign of disseminated early infection of Lyme borreliosis.

 Typical erythema migrans: